VHDL: Design

-A final point is that when a VHDL model is translated into the "gates and wires" that are mapped onto a programmable logic device such as a CPLD or FPGA, then it is the actual hardware being configured, rather than the VHDL code being "executed" as if on some form of a processor chip.
+It is important to note that when a VHDL model is translated into the "gates and wires" that are mapped onto a programmable logic device such as a CPLD or FPGA, then it is the actual hardware being configured, rather than the VHDL code being "executed" as if on some form of a processor chip.

 Advantages

 The key advantage of VHDL, when used for systems design, is that it allows the behavior of the required system to be described (modeled) and verified (simulated) before synthesis tools translate the design into real hardware (gates and wires).

 Another benefit is that VHDL allows the description of a concurrent system.
-VHDL is a dataflow language in which every statement is considered for execution simultaneously, unlike procedural computing languages such as BASIC, C, and assembly code, where a sequence of statements is run sequentially one instruction at a time.
+VHDL is a dataflow language in which every statement is considered for execution simultaneously, unlike procedural computing languages such as BASIC, C, and assembly language, where a sequence of statements is run sequentially one instruction at a time.

 A VHDL project is multipurpose.
 Being created once, a calculation block can be used in many other projects.
 However, many formational and functional block parameters can be tuned (capacity parameters, memory size, element base, block composition and interconnection structure).

 A VHDL project is portable.
-Being created for one element base, a computing device project can be ported on another element base, for example VLSI with various technologies.
+Being created for one element base, a computing device project can be ported on another element base; for example, VLSI with various technologies.

 A big advantage of VHDL compared to original Verilog is that VHDL has a full type system.
 Designers can use the type system to write much more structured code (especially by declaring record types).